 Visual memory can be trained

-A test of visual memory was given to 501 urban Caucasian and 125 village Eskimo children.
+Kleinfeld (1973) tested the visual memory of 501 urban Caucasian and 125 village Eskimo children.
 Village Eskimo children demonstrated significantly higher levels of visual memory.
-Visual memory was also found to increase significantly with age.
+Visual memory also significantly increased with age.

 In contrast to the striking visual differences of the urban environment, the Arctic is a world of visual uniformity.
-The flat, monotonous tundra and piled sea ice provide few distinctive visual markers to guide the hunting on which survival in part depends.
-In order to hunt and find their way back to the village, the Eskimo must attend to very small visual cues and their patterned relationships such as upturned rocks or the angle of the Big Dipper at different times of the day.
-Caucasians who have traveled with the Eskimo frequently remark upon their extraordinary ability to travel through what seems to be a featureless terrain by closely observing the smallest landmarks and memorizing their spatial locations.
+The flat, monotonous tundra and piled sea ice provide few distinctive visual markers to guide the hunting on which survival in part depended.
+To hunt and find their way back to the village, Eskimos had to attend to tiny visual cues and their patterned relationships, such as upturned rocks or the angle of the Big Dipper at different times of the day.
+Caucasians, who had traveled with Eskimos, frequently remarked upon their extraordinary ability to travel through what seemed to be a featureless terrain by closely observing the smallest landmarks and memorizing their spatial locations.

-Edublox Online Tutor (EOT) houses a number of multisensory brain-training programs that enables learners to overcome learning obstacles and reach their full potential.
+Edublox Online Tutor (EOT) houses several multisensory cognitive training programs that enable students to overcome learning obstacles and reach their full potential.

-EOT is founded on pedagogical research and 30+ years of experience demonstrating that weak underlying foundational skills account for the majority of learning difficulties.
-Underlying foundational skills include visual memory.
-Specific brain-training exercises can strengthen these weaknesses leading to increased performance in reading, spelling, writing, math and learning.
+EOT is founded on pedagogical research and 30+ years of experience demonstrating that weak underlying cognitive skills account for most learning difficulties.
+Underlying cognitive skills include visual memory.
+Specific cognitive exercises can strengthen these weaknesses leading to increased performance in reading, spelling, writing, math, and learning.

-Thirty-four Grade 5, 6 and 7 learners from an inner city school participated in Mays’s study.
-Two subtests of the Test of Visual Perceptual Skills were used to assess the visual memory and visual sequential memory of the learners.
-They were then divided into two equal groups.
+Thirty-four Grade 5, 6, and 7 students from an inner-city school participated in Mays’s study.
+Two subtests of the Test of Visual Perceptual Skills were used to assess the students’ visual memory and visual sequential memory.
+The students were then divided into two equal groups.

-The members of the first group (the Edublox Group) did Edublox for 22.5 hours over a period of five days.
-The members of the second group (the Edublox and Adjustment Group) received the same Edublox training as the first group.
-But this second group also received cervical adjustment therapy every morning for the five-day period.
-The assessment was repeated after the five days.
+The members of the first group (the Edublox Group) did Edublox for 22.5 hours over five days.
+The members of the second group (the Edublox and Adjustment Group) received the same Edublox training as the first group and also received cervical adjustment therapy every morning.
+The assessment was repeated after five days.

 The results: The mean Visual Memory Skills Test POST score across both groups was significantly higher than the mean Visual Memory Skills Test PRE score.
 The mean score across both groups improved from 6.2 years to 7.5 years.
 As the graph below illustrates, the Edublox Group improved slightly more than the Edublox and Adjustment Group (an improvement from 6.3 to 7.8 years versus an improvement from 6.2 to 7.1 years):

-Edublox Online Tutor has been optimized for children aged between 7 and 13, is suitable for the gifted and less gifted, and can be used at home and in school.
-EOT is effective for a variety of learning difficulties including dyslexia, dysgraphia, dyscalculia and ADD/ADHD.
+EOT has been optimized for children between 7 and 13, is suitable for the gifted and less gifted, and can be used at home and school.
+The program effectively alleviates symptoms associated with dyslexia, dyscalculia, and dysgraphia.